 1. Spot UV Gloss Highlights

-Some of the most advantageous special effects finishes to use are Spot UV Gloss Highlights.
+Some of the most advantageous special effects to use are Spot UV Gloss Highlights.
 These are especially useful when wanting to add some pizzazz to letters on a package.
 Or your logo.
 Or to a neat little design on the package.

 UV gloss highlights are a type of special effects varnish, which you apply to specific areas of the print surface.
 It makes the spots more dazzling by making them catch the light.
 There’s a whole suite of options available; you can use spot UV matte or glitter.